 |Degree awarded by||The University of Buckingham|

-|Admission criteria||First or second class, upper division degree|
+|Admission criteria||First or second class, upper division Master's degree|

 |Language of tuition||English|

 *Students have to consult with their supervisors on the campus 12 times per year.
-At the end of the programme the viva voce examination is also held on the Budapest campus.
+At the end of the programme, the viva voce examination is also held on the Budapest campus.

-Candidates spend a considerable part of their studies undertaking supervised research, at the end of which they submit a thesis embodying the results of that research.
-This thesis must demonstrate familiarity with, and an understanding of the subject, its principal sources and authorities.
-It should display critical discrimination and a sense of proportion in evaluating evidence and the judgements of others.
+Candidates spend a considerable part of their studies undertaking supervised research, at the end of which they submit a thesis presenting the results of said research.
+This thesis must demonstrate familiarity with, and a critical understanding of the academic debates in the field, including an ability to evaluate evidence and assess biases in the writing of others.
 The subject should be dealt with in a competent and scholarly manner.

 You can read about the entry requirements and the application process here.